Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 9 min read

 Keep Schrader Valves Reliable: Caps, Cores, Replacement

-Because dirt and moisture quickly compromise a Schrader valve, always reinstall the black plastic cap after inflating and inspect the core for proper seating and movement; a stuck or damaged core will leak and should be removed with a valve-core tool and replaced.
-For valve maintenance, follow this procedure: clean around the valve, remove cap, depress core briefly to confirm movement, then torque the core to manufacturer spec using a valve core tool.
-If you detect sealing issues or persistent air loss, replace the core—cores and caps are readily available at bike shops and online.
-Reinstall the cap to maintain cap importance as a first line of defense.
-Record inspection intervals and carry a spare core and cap for field core replacement.
+For valve maintenance, follow this procedure: clean around the valve, remove the cap, depress the core briefly to confirm movement, then torque the core to manufacturer spec using a valve core tool.
+If you detect sealing issues or persistent air loss, replace the core.
+Cores and caps are cheap and available at bike shops and online.

 Frequently Asked Questions